Hotaka Matsumura – Filmmaker

 Origin: Osaka, Japan Languages: English and Japanese

-Bio: Highly-productive/creative filmmaker with years of visual storytelling experiences since 2012 in filming, editing, directing and producing films and videos, in Osaka, Japan.
-Have a wide range of experiences that demonstrates wit and solidness in all stages of productions from scratch to screening, from films, ENG, documentaries, corporate videos, and commercials.
+Bio: Highly productive and creative filmmaker with years of visual storytelling experience since 2012 in filming, editing, directing, and producing films and videos in Osaka, Japan.
+Possessing a wide range of expertise that demonstrates ingenuity and competence in all stages of production, from inception to screening, spanning films, ENG, documentaries, corporate videos, and commercials.

-After graduating from an American university in 2011, he returned to Japan and launched DFS Productions, a video production business for foreign companies, based in Osaka.
-While the majority of his peers in the industry are foreigners living in Japan who do not speak Japanese, DFS has the advantage of being able to communicate directly with both Japanese and English-speaking companies in Japan and abroad, and has continued to grow to this day by leveraging this strength.
-DFS has worked on a wide range of projects in the past, including commercials, corporate, journalism, and documentaries, and its scope of work ranges from cinematography to production assistance such as fixer service, and in recent years, complete production package and directing.
+After graduating from an American university in 2011, he returned to Japan and launched DFS Productions, a video production business catering to foreign companies, based in Osaka.
+While the majority of his peers in the industry are foreigners living in Japan who do not speak Japanese, DFS has the advantage of being able to communicate directly with both Japanese and English-speaking companies in Japan and abroad.
+By leveraging this strength, the company has continued to grow to this day.
+DFS has worked on a wide range of projects in the past, including commercials, corporate, journalism, and documentaries.
+Its scope of work ranges from cinematography to production assistance, such as fixer services, and in recent years, complete production packages and directing.

 The following videos are some of Hotaka's works where he was in charge of director and cinematographer.
 If you have any questions, please contact us and let us know your project.